martbetz/martbetz.github.io/_posts/2025-07-20-so-long-manjaro1.md

 I’ve used Manjaro since always, but I’ve now switched over to Arch.
 I’ve never been one to distro hop, but my hand was pretty much forced — and, now that I’m gone, I’m certainly not turning back.

 I noticed something strange in RawTherapee; the results when applying my custom PP3s differed from version to version.
-I just went with it at first, presuming it was down to changes and tweaks to the way RawTherapee worked; it turns out, though, it wasn't — when I tried it out on Arch, no such issues occured.
+I thought it was down to the changes; as it turns out, though, it wasn't — when I tried it out on Arch, everything worked as it should.

 So that was it; that was the push I needed to set me on my way.
 Manjaro was always good to me, and things worked well for the most part, but I hankered for something simpler; something to call my own — I was just too lazy to sort it.&nbsp;😁